Flclflcl/csdfd/README.md

 # CS-DFD

-Following acceptance of the publication, the detailed code will be made available as open source.
+Following acceptance of this paper, the code will be made available as open source.